hans-mayer/blog/_posts/2016-03-16-ntp-and-adsl.markdown

 Reading NTP documentation it says the protocol assumes a symmetric situation for both directions.
 I was always wondering how precisely NTP could be at home.
 To verify this I prepared a stratum 1 server.
 It consists of a Banana Pi with a GPS module from M0UPU.
 The 1PPS is feed to the GPIO and "ntpd" is using this signal directly.
 The time information is read via SHMEM over "gpsd".

-I installed this NTP server in a network which is connected with 1 Gbit/sec in both directions ( upload and downlod ) to the backbone of Vienna's Internet.
+I installed this NTP server in a network which is connected with 1 Gbit/sec in both directions ( upload and download ) to the backbone of Vienna's Internet.
 In "ntp.conf" I configured a stratum 1 server as reference with keyword "noselect".
 The typical round-trip-time to this server is 4.5 ms.

 Below you see a graph with the offset over a day (20160313).
 The average offset is 22.57 &mu;s.
 Probably this could be adjusted but I don't care about this.